Tritium

-Tritium (from Ancient Greek τρίτος (trítos) 'third') or hydrogen-3 (symbol T or ^{3}H) is a rare and radioactive isotope of hydrogen with half-life about 12 years.
-The nucleus of tritium (t, sometimes called a triton) contains one proton and two neutrons, whereas the nucleus of the common isotope hydrogen-1 (protium) contains one proton and zero neutrons, and that of hydrogen-2 (deuterium) contains one proton and one neutron.
+Tritium (from Ancient Greek τρίτος (trítos) 'third') or hydrogen-3 (symbol T or ^{3}H) is a rare and radioactive isotope of hydrogen with a half-life of 12.32 years.
+The tritium nucleus (t, sometimes called a triton) contains one proton and two neutrons, whereas the nucleus of the common isotope hydrogen-1 (protium) contains one proton and no neutrons, and that of non-radioactive hydrogen-2 (deuterium) contains one proton and one neutron.
+Tritium is the heaviest particle-bound isotope of hydrogen.
+It is one of the few nuclides with a distinct name.
+The use of the name hydrogen-3, though more systematic, is much less common.

 Naturally occurring tritium is extremely rare on Earth.
 The atmosphere has only trace amounts, formed by the interaction of its gases with cosmic rays.
-It can be produced artificially by irradiating lithium metal or lithium-bearing ceramic pebbles in a nuclear reactor and is a low-abundance byproduct in normal operations of nuclear reactors.
+It can be produced artificially by irradiation of lithium or lithium-bearing ceramic pebbles in a nuclear reactor and is a low-abundance byproduct in normal operations of nuclear reactors.

-Tritium is used as the energy source in radioluminescent lights for watches, gun sights, numerous instruments and tools, and even novelty items such as self-illuminating key chains.
+Tritium is used as the energy source in radioluminescent lights for watches, night sights for firearms, numerous instruments and tools, and novelty items such as self-illuminating key chains.
 It is used in a medical and scientific setting as a radioactive tracer.
 Tritium is also used as a nuclear fusion fuel, along with more abundant deuterium, in tokamak reactors and in hydrogen bombs.
+Tritium has also been used commercially in betavoltaic devices such as NanoTritium batteries.

 History

-Tritium was first detected in 1934 by Ernest Rutherford, Mark Oliphant and Paul Harteck after bombarding deuterium with deuterons (a proton and neutron, comprising a deuterium nucleus).
-Deuterium is another isotope of hydrogen.
-However, their experiment could not isolate tritium, which was accomplished in 1939 by Luis Alvarez and Robert Cornog, who also realized tritium's radioactivity.
-Willard Libby recognized that tritium could be used for radiometric dating of water and wine.
+Tritium was first detected in 1934 by Ernest Rutherford, Mark Oliphant and Paul Harteck after bombarding deuterium with deuterons (deuterium nuclei).
+Deuterium is another isotope of hydrogen (of mass 2), which occurs naturally with an abundance of 0.015%.
+Their experiment could not isolate tritium, which was first accomplished in 1939 by Luis Alvarez and Robert Cornog, who also realized tritium's radioactivity.
+Willard Libby recognized in 1954 that tritium could be used for radiometric dating of water and wine.